varunlaga/AI-Alcohol-Label-Verification-App/README.md

 Approach: All text (both form input and OCR output) is converted to lowercase and stripped of most special characters (except $\text{.}$ / $\text{-}$ / %) to create a clean, comparable string.

-Purpose: This mitigates the common issue of OCR introducing small errors (e.g., misreading O for 0, capitalizing randomly, or adding extra spaces) and ensures the comparison is focused on content not overly strict formatting.
+Purpose: This mitigates the common issue of OCR introducing small errors (like misreading O for 0, capitalizing randomly, or adding extra spaces) and ensures the comparison is focused on content not overly strict formatting.

 ### Key Assumptions and Limitations